brianjburrow/SOKA_PUBLIC/README.md

 There are many paths forward, and it is evident why development teams are necessary for building scalable applications.
 Time is limited :)-

+## Enabling Technologies

+We would like to thank all of the open source projects that made this work possible.

 ### API for data gathering and visualization